oliyh/kamera/README.md

-Once achieved you want to ensure it does not suffer regressions. kamera is a library designed to help you capture and compare screenshots of your application, failing if there is too much divergence between an expected reference image and the current display.
+Once achieved you want to ensure it does not suffer regressions. kamera is a library designed to help you capture and compare screenshots of your application, failing if there is too much divergence between an expected reference image and the current display and creating a difference image to show you where.

 The best way to test visual representation is to create [devcards](https://github.com/bhauman/devcards) which you can use to display components in as many states as possible.
 If you ensure you separate rendering from